top of page

 Monttosa collection

-In this section you will find additional information about the source and production of your Casa Junius Extra Virgin olive oil bottle.
+Additional information about the source and production of your Casa Junius Extra Virgin olive oil bottle.
 It is like "Track & Trace" to the source of your bottle.
-Only bottles, produced by Casa Junius and with Casa Junius on the label + a batch number provide this additional information.
-On the label of the bottle you will find a date and batch number.
+Only bottles, produced by Casa Junius and with Casa Junius label + a batch number provide this additional information.

 Item Information Explanation